7 reasons we chose a campervan over a hotel room

 At some places like Loch Lomond you need a permit to do wild camping.
 You can get one HERE.
 It cost £3 per tent or motorhome/campervan per night.

 This was our second time travelling by a small camper van and we were very happy with our experience.
-We think it’s a great way to explore new countries and hopefully one day we will have a DIY campervan.
+We think it’s a great way to explore new countries.
+We would love to buy a campervan or DIY campervan.

 This is a sponsored post, but as always all opinion are my own!

 Did you like this post?
 Why not PIN it?